-Additionally, a QCD calculation that can be taken to the continuum limit will require more electric field representations to be included, which will increase the number of possible local rotations in the VQE stitching circuit.
-As the continuum limit is approached, the correlation length of the system will diverge and more layers of circuits will be required in the VQE stitching to accurately prepare the vacuum state.
+Additionally, a QCD calculation that can be taken to the continuum limit may require more electric field representations to be included, which will increase the number of possible local rotations in the VQE stitching circuit.
+It is conceivable that it is possible to reach the continuum limit without increasing the field truncation, but this remains to be investigated.
+Regardless, as the continuum limit is approached, the correlation length of the system will diverge and more layers of circuits will be required in the VQE stitching to accurately prepare the vacuum state.
 Matter will also need to be included at the sites, which will complicate the integrating out of the internal gauge space.
 In addition to these conceptual complications, achieving a quantum advantage in the simulation of lattice QCD will require quantum hardware with more qubits and a lower error rate, in order to enable the simulation of a large lattice in a local basis.
 While scaling up quantum hardware is challenging, the rapid improvement in quantum hardware and recent proposals for co-design \cite{Ciavarella_2021,zhang2021simulating,andrade2021engineering} of quantum processors suggest that it can be done in a manner that will allow the simulation of lattice QCD on quantum computers in the near future.